Plasma and the plasma arc cutting process uses heated gas to cut through metal (30,000 degrees Fahrenheit).

 - cutting with water added

 Low current arc cutting, which produces high-quality cuts of thin materials, uses a maximum of 100 amperes and a much smaller torch than the high current version.
-Modifications of processes and equipment have been developed to permit use of oxygen in the orifice gas to allow efficient cutting of steel.
+Modifications of processes and equipment have been developed to permit the use of oxygen in the orifice gas to allow efficient cutting of steel.

 All plasma torches constrict the arc by passing it through an orifice as it travels away from the electrode toward the workpiece.
 As the orifice gas passes through the arc, it is heated rapidly to a high temperature, expands and accelerates as it passes through the constricting orifice.
 The intensity and velocity of the arc plasma gas are determined by such variables as the type of orifice gas and its entrance pressure, constricting orifice shape and diameter, and the plasma energy density on the work.